Shocked N Macedonia mourns for victims of Covid clinic fire; LA to make Covid vaccines compulsory for school kids

 "People were screaming inside," Tetovo resident Sabedin Elmazi told AFP.
 "When I went out, there were flames, only flames."
 Emergency crews sealed off the area on Thursday, with police and firemen at work in front of the blackened walls of the Covid unit, which was only built earlier this year.

-"I have lived here in this street 40 years.
+"I have lived here on this street for 40 years.
 What happened yesterday, we have never seen before," said neighbour Nexhmedin Aliti.
 "I tried to get to where the fire was, but I couldn’t do anything."

 The prosecutor’s office said it had ordered autopsies on all 14 victims, adding that some would need to be identified by their DNA.
 "We are looking into whether there are others dead," the office said in a statement, adding that no medical workers were believed to have died.
 Tetovo deputy fire chief Saso Trajcevski said his crews were called on Wednesday evening and took 45 minutes to tackle the blaze.